edge-classic/EDGE-classic/README.md

 # EDGE-classic
-Fork of the EDGE 1.35 release
+Fork of the EDGE 1.35 release.

 # Current Status
-Main program builds under MSYS2 for Windows executables.
-Linux compilation is working as well, but there are likely some bugs to squash.
+Program builds successfully for both Windows and Linux.
+Windows executables are currently compiled using MSYS2.

-There is now an included soundfont and timidity.cfg for immediate use (Patches are derived from Deemster's SC-55 soundfont (https://www.vogons.org/viewtopic.php?f=9&t=45600))
+Please refer to CHANGELONG-135.1.txt for more detailed changes.